Supervisory Control System

 - Create additional or amend supervisory procedures where testing identifies a need

-The designated principal(s) own the Rule 3120 program end-to-end.
+The designated principal(s) own the supervisory-control program end-to-end.
 They define the testing methodology, run the tests, and roll the results into the annual report.

-What does the FINRA Rule 3120 annual report require?
+What does the supervisory-control rule's annual report require?

 The designated principal(s) must prepare a report, at least annually, detailing the firm's system of supervisory controls.
-This is known as the Rule 3120 Report and it must be submitted to senior management.
+This is the annual supervisory-controls report and it must be submitted to senior management.

 - A summary of test results